2024

 giving the appearance of cybernetic causes C_f (f since they are

-are physically enabled to control physical systems (e.g. with actuators
+systems are physically enabled to control physical systems (e.g. with

-such as motors), they have physical agency: the actuators are systems
+actuators such as motors), they have physical agency: the actuators

-where physical forces are constrained by the I_f.
-When we observe all
+are systems where physical forces are constrained by the I_f.
+When we

-this happening, we might infer statistical relations among items of I_f
+observe all this happening, we might infer statistical relations among

-(e.g. signals or states of neurons).
-These inferences are statistical
+items of I_f (e.g. signals or states of neurons).
+These inferences are

-information I_s and their apparently causal relations are inferred
+statistical information I_s and their apparently causal relations are

-statistical relations C_s.
-From these we derive information metrics
+inferred statistical relations C_s.
+From these we derive information

-such as mutual information that can be decomposed, e.g. into parts that
+metrics such as mutual information that can be decomposed, e.g. into

 2023